Tarheel Challenge Academy in North Carolina

 For instance, cadets must be 16 to 18 years old.
 Also, they must be a legal resident of the state of North Carolina.

-Furthermore, the cadet must be at risk for not graduating, has dropped out, or been expelled from school.
+Furthermore, the cadet must be at risk of not graduating, has dropped out, or been expelled from school.

-As long as the potential student has no drugs in their system and are free from felony convictions, they can apply to the Academy.
+As long as the potential student has no drugs in their system and is free from felony convictions, they can apply to the Academy.

 Once the application and all documentation are submitted, the acceptance process begins.